swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .language-python}

-And to create a string we have to add single or double quotes around some text, for example:
+And to create a string, we add single or double quotes around some text, for example:

 ~~~
 weight_kg_text = 'weight in kilograms:'